ESMValGroup/ESMValTool/doc/sphinx/source/develop/recipe.rst

 i.e. the full path to the personal diagnostic that the user needs to run.

-There is also an episode available in the
+There is also a lesson available in the
 `ESMValTool tutorial <https://esmvalgroup.github.io/ESMValTool_Tutorial/>`_
 that describes in a step-by-step procedure how to write your own recipe.
 It can be found `here <https://esmvalgroup.github.io/ESMValTool_Tutorial/05-preprocessor/index.html>`_.